payu-india/CMS-Chatbot/docs/Affordability/offers-dashboard/create-a-pre-discounted-offer.md

 ***

-After you create a Pre-Dsicounted Offer, you can collect payments from your customers using PayU Hosted (Non-seamless) as described in the PayU Hosted Checkout Integration with Offers.
+After you create a Pre-Discounted Offer, you can collect payments from your customers using PayU Hosted (Non-seamless) as described in the PayU Hosted Checkout Integration with Offers.

 ***